 ODOT has implemented the Load and Resistance Factor Rating method, based on the 2011 AASHTO Manual for Bridge Evaluation with the latest interim revisions.
 LRFR is a statistically-based, more accurate and defensible load rating than the previous method, now referred to as the Tier-1 Load Rating Procedures.

-All Oregon bridges, regardless of ownership, will be rated following the ODOT Load and Resistance Factor Rating procedures.
+All Oregon bridges, regardless of ownership, are rated following the ODOT Load and Resistance Factor Rating procedures.
 ODOT bridges will use the Oregon-specific live load factors and all other bridges will use the re-calibrated national live load factors.

 The following links are to the ODOT FTP Site.
 Some internet browsers (such as Microsoft Edge or Google Chrome) have trouble accessing this FTP site.
 We recommend using Internet Explorer.